abraham/life/README.md

 Getting started
 ---------------

- 1. Download the code
+ 1. Install bower and the polymer-cli with `$ npm install -g polymer-cli bower`
- 1. Run `bundle install` to get Ruby dependancies
+ 1. Checkout the code `$ git clone git@github.com:bendyworks/life.git`
- 1. Run `bower install` to get JS dependancies
+ 1. Run `$ bower install` to install the dependancies
- 1. Run `ruby go.rb` to start server
+ 1. Run `$ polymer serve` to start the server
- 1. Open [http://localhost:4567](http://localhost:4567) in your browser
+ 1. Open [http://localhost:8080](http://localhost:8080) in your browser